 The advantages of opening a subsidiary in France in 2023

-taxes is very advantageous.
+The advantages of owning a subsidiary in France are numerous, for example, the support of the France government is granted in case of expansion.
+Also, the system of taxes is very advantageous.
 Usually, a subsidiary must pay all the taxes and VAT like a regular company, but due to the many treaties signed by France, many exemptions are granted.

 In the previous law, withholding taxes for dividends paid to a company situated in an EU country are exempt if the company owns at least 10% of the subsidiary’s capital.
 However, if you have to pay the withholding tax on dividends, the tax exemption is applicable if the recipient is represented by a EU based company which owns at least 5% of the shares of the French legal entity, for a period of minimum two years.

-In case the company is located outside the EU, the withholding tax on dividends used to be set up at a rate of
+In case the company is located outside the EU, the withholding tax on dividends used to be set up at a rate of 25%, but exemptions or lower taxes may be granted due to the vast network of double tax treaties signed by France all over the years.

-subsidiary in France can also be established as a commercial partnership, also known as Societe en Nom Collectif.
+A subsidiary in France can also be established as a commercial partnership, also known as Societe en Nom Collectif.
 Such a business structure requires at least 2 partners with liabilities to the extent of the personal assets.
 There is no need for minimum share capital in this sense.
 Moreover, commercial activities must be done under the trade name of the company.
-Our agents can offer more details about
+Our agents can offer more details about opening a company in France

 Types of French subsidiaries